Bible Passage: Luke 19: 1- 10

 - Jesus called him by his name ‘Zacchaeus’, Jesus knew him by his name even though he never met him before.

-- It was not Zacchaeus, who invited Jesus.
-It was Jesus, who invited Zacchaeus!
+- Notice, it was not Zacchaeus, It was Jesus, who self-invited himself at Zacchaeus’ home!

-- All he needed to do was to receive it.
+- All he needed to do was to accept it.

 - And he did so with grateful, joyful heart.